SgtSwagrid/github-graph/README.md

 There is currently no option to sync in a pull-based manner, i.e. with the dependency registered in the target rather than in the source, and with periodic polling for updates.
 Unlike the other limitations, I will consider supporting this in the future.

+## 👁️ See also

+[GitHub Rules](https://github.com/SgtSwagrid/github-rules) is a tool to define GitHub rulesets in-source.